Open Internet Information

 Yes.
 To help ensure that our customers may choose the services that best suit their needs, Sprint offers a wide variety of different plans.
 Depending on the plan you selected, you may have a fixed amount of high-speed data per billing period after which your data access speeds may be reduced or suspended.
 Your plan may also limit the amount of data available for specialized applications such as use of your device as a Wi-Fi hotspot, to engage in peer to peer file sharing, VPN, and device tethering, within a bill cycle.
 You may have the option to add additional data.

 Some of our plans may provide different performance characteristics optimized to different user experiences.
-For example, some plans may come with standard DVD quality video streaming (typically 480p), while other plans offer an HD video experience (e.g., 1080p).
+For example, some plans may come with standard DVD quality video streaming (typically 480p), sometimes called streaming video optimization.
+This improves overall data usage management of the network, resulting in greater network speeds and throughput for other customers using data because less network payload is dedicated to video.
+For customers on limited high-speed plans, optimization also helps customers stretch their high-speed data while streaming video.
+Some of our plans offer a higher definition video, e.g., HD video at up to 1080p, or higher.
 Similarly, Sprint may offer plans with gaming or audio streaming at standard or at high definition.

 Please review your rate plan details for more information, or for details on the performance characteristics of current plans, please refer to the following pages: